jimmysmits/CloudNotes/Terraform.md

 ```

-Note: The `terraform.tfvars` file is used to define variables and the `.tf` file declare that the variable exists.
+🗒️: The `terraform.tfvars` file is used to define variables and the `.tf` file declare that the variable exists.

 Link: <https://amazicworld.com/difference-between-variable-tf-and-variable-tfvars-in-terraform>